 Please Note: All Special Grants must adhere to the Foundation’s general grant guidelines.

-The following will guide the grant-making process in 2012:
+The following will guide the grant-making process:

 - An organization interested in seeking a grant through this program should first discuss their interest with United Way staff to determine availability of funds and appropriateness of the request;

 - Any initial contacts with Foundation staff will be referred to United Way;

 - If requested, the interested organization must submit a two-page Letter of Intent that describes the community issue to be addressed, the proposed programmatic or organizational response, and the amount of funding being requested from the Foundation;